Bosnia (early medieval): Ecclesiastical organization

+9-11th century: Early political context

-Northern and Northeastern Bosnia was captured by Carolingian Franks in the early 9th century and remained under their jurisdiction until 870s.
+Based on lack of information from not always reliable historical sources, which again are mainly about nearby polities and peoples, is often argued in historiography; that Northern and Northeastern Bosnia was captured by Carolingian Franks in the early 9th century and remained under their jurisdiction until 870s.
 In what is now eastern Herzegovina and Montenegro, semi-independent localities emerged under Serbian rule.
-In the 910s Petar of Serbia annexed entire Eastern Bosnia by defeating local Slavic lord Tišemir of Bosnia, and pushing into Zahumlje came into conflict with Michael of Zahumlje.
+In the late 9th or early 10th century Petar of Serbia pushed into Pagania, coming into conflict with Michael of Zahumlje.
 Croatian king Tomislav reintegrated parts of Western and Northern Bosnia, battling the Bulgarians in the Bosnian highlands (926).
-In 949, a civil war broke out in Croatia leading to the conquest of Bosnia by Časlav, but after his death in 960s, it was retaken by Michael Krešimir II of Croatia, or became politically independent.
+In 949, a civil war broke out in Croatia leading to the conquest of Bosnia by Časlav, but after his death in c.
+940s/960s, it was possibly retaken by Michael Krešimir II of Croatia, or became politically independent.
 Bulgaria briefly subjugated Bosnia at the turn of the 10th century, after which followed period of Byzantine rule.
-In the 11th century, Bosnia was briefly part of the state of Duklja (predecessor of Montenegro).
-In 1019 Byzantine Emperor Basil II forced the Serb and Croat rulers to acknowledge Byzantine sovereignty, though this had little impact over the governance of Bosnia until the end of 11th century, for periods of time being governed by Croats or Serbs to the East.
-A later political link to Croatia will be observed "by the Croatian title ban from the earliest times".
+In the early 11th century, Bosnia was briefly part of the state of Duklja.
+In 1019 Byzantine Emperor Basil II forced the Serb and Croat rulers (including Bosnians) to acknowledge Byzantine sovereignty, though this had little impact over the governance of Bosnia until the end of 11th century, for periods of time being governed by Croats or Serbs to the East.
+Noel Malcolm considered that a later political link to Croatia will be observed "by the Croatian title ban from the earliest times", but its use before the mid-12th century in sources (CPD) is probably an anachronism.

+All these deductions aren't based on relevant and reliable information, as Danijel Dzino concludes: